 Moving forward, we will continue to monitor and assess the segments of the economy that affect our performance.
-The current inflationary environment, which has shown some signs of moderating the current economic environment continues to place inflationary pressures.
+The current inflationary environment, which has shown some signs of moderating within the current economic environment, continues to place inflationary pressures.
 Inflation is still expected to remain above the central bank's target rate well into 2024.
-While the Bank of Canada's next move is expected to be a reduction of interest rates, they are not signaling the timing of when or how far interest rates will be decreased.
+While the Bank of Canada is expected to continue the easing cycle with two more expected rate cuts this year, they are not signaling how far interest rates will be decreased and at what frequency.
 While the current interest rate environment continues to have a short-term impact to our cash flow, we believe this is offset over time by increased revenues through rising rental rates across most of our portfolio.
-We continue to see strong demand and higher rental rates on renewals across our Ontario and Quebec industrial portfolios.
-The Trust's in place rental rates are still significantly discounted over prevailing market rates across these portfolios.
+While the industrial markets in Canada have generally cooled off, we continue to see strong demand and higher rental rates on renewals across our Ontario and Quebec industrial portfolios.
+The Trust's in place rental rates are still significantly below prevailing market rates across these portfolios.
 Also, we continue to see strong demand for space across our convenience retail portfolio that is generating increasing cash flow.
 Even in the current interest rate environment, mortgage interest rates are still extremely attractive and only slightly above our average mortgage current face interest rates across the portfolio.
-In addition, we have proactively adjusted our capitalization rates to reflect higher financing costs.

 Although the current inflationary macro environment has shown some early-stage signs of reversing, the rapid rise in interest rates that began in 2022 continues to present a challenging environment for the Trust.
 This has led to a decrease in the Trust's IFRS real estate valuations from a Net Asset Value or NAV all-time high of \$8.24/Unit at Q4/2021.
 The Trust increased cap rates in 2023 across our retail and industrial portfolio to reflect market conditions, however the growth in NOI across our assets has offset some of this increase.
-As a comparison, NAV has increased slightly from \$7.48/Unit as at Q4/2023 to \$7.50/Unit at the end of Q1/2024 predominately due to an increase in the fair value of the investment properties.
-The Trust has sufficient liquidity to meet our operational needs through 2024, as well as fund potential acquisitions and development projects.
+As a comparison, NAV has increased slightly from \$7.48/Unit as at Q4/2023 to \$7.71/Unit at the end of Q2/2024 predominately due to an increase in the fair value of the investment properties.
+The Trust has increased its liquidity in the first two quarters of 2024 through higher loan proceeds on mortgage refinancings, and has sufficient capital to meet our operational needs through 2024, as well as fund potential acquisitions and development projects.
 Maintaining a leverage ratio that is appropriate for the Trust is an essential part of our long-term strategy.
-At the end of Q1/2024, the Trust had an overall conservative leverage ratio of 52%, slightly below our desired range of 55% to 65%.
+At the end of Q2/2024, the Trust had an overall conservative leverage ratio of 52%, slightly below our desired range of 55% to 65%.
 Currently, the Trust has been successful in refinancing its maturing mortgages and has been able to increase the principal on those mortgages that will reduce our revolving credit facilities and enhance the Trust's liquidity.
 As always, management is focused on proactively managing the Trust's finance costs.

-Management continues to assess and evolves its asset portfolio.
+Management continues to assess its asset portfolio.
 The Trust will focus its near-term acquisition efforts on the Canadian industrial and multi-residential sectors as well as continue to slowly reduce its exposure to its non-core retail assets when opportunities exist to create a more balanced property portfolio as demonstrated by the sales and acquisitions completed in 2023 and 2024.
 The Trust expects to grow its asset base predominantly through acquisitions during 2024, albeit at a slower rate than has historically been the case.